reflectoring/reflectoring.github.io/content/blog/2024/2024-06-11-java-functional-interfaces.md

 var addAsVar = (a, b) -> a + b;
 ```

-It gives error: Cannot infer type: lambda expression requires an explicit target type.
+It gives the error: Cannot infer type: lambda expression requires an explicit target type.

 The code is incorrect because we cannot use `var` to infer the type of lambda expression itself.
 We can use the `var` only for local variable type inference, not for lambda expressions or method return types.

-Let's now see how we can use `var` in lambda expressions.
+Let's now see how we can use `var` in lambda expressions:

 ```java
 ArithmeticOperation add = (var a, var b) -> a + b;